theory/justatheory/content/post/postgres/mini-summit-six.md

     *   And what's the format?
 Do we want to do tarballs, do OCI like Alvaro proposed?
 Do we want something like RPM or Apt or Python wheels?
         That's a that's actually something I'm super interested to get into.
-        There was a question that came up two weeks ago in Yurri's presentation.
+        There was a question that came up two weeks ago in Yurii's presentation.
 I think Daniele suggested that the Python wheel package format allows you to put dynamic libs into the wheel.
 That's pretty interesting and worth looking into as well.